Chrede88/cjsolsen.com/content/post/static_website/index.md

 ## <a name="theme"></a> Choosing a theme
 Most good themes have nicely complied documentation, which should get you started.
-If you want to use the [Academic](https://themes.gohugo.io/academic/) theme, as is used for this website run the following command in Terminal or Powershell at the location you want to store your website files.
+If you want to use the [Academic](https://themes.gohugo.io/academic/) theme, as is used for this website, run the following command in Terminal or Powershell at the location you want to store your website files.
 ```
 git clone https://github.com/wowchemy/starter-academic.git
 ```